Chu (Taoism): Shenxian zhuan

-Compare Maspero's translation, "everyone steps forth to 'perform the Kitchen'" (1981: 291).
-Guo Pu's commentary to the Classic of Mountains and Seas described the mò (貘, giant panda) as "bear-like, black and white, and metal-eating" (tr.
-Harper 2013: 216); and the mystical qilin beast is sometimes identified as a Chinese unicorn (Penny 2008: 731).
+Compare Maspero's translation, "everyone steps forth to 'perform the Kitchen'".
+Guo Pu's commentary to the Classic of Mountains and Seas described the mò (貘, giant panda) as "bear-like, black and white, and metal-eating"; and the mystical qilin beast is sometimes identified as a Chinese unicorn.

 Wang Yuan then announced to the Cai family that he had brought some exceptional wine from the Tianchu (天廚, Heavenly Kitchen) asterism.